steamproof/cp_lib/README.md

 # cp_lib
-Library data structures and algorithms for programming contests.
+Library data structures and algorithms for programming contests